Updated May 26, 2023

 WEEKDAY function in MySQL returns the day index corresponding to a date.
 This function accepts only one argument at a time in either a date format or date_time format.
-It is a valid case to use the CURDATE function to specify the date as an argument in WEEKDAY function.
+Using the CURDATE function to specify the date as an argument in the WEEKDAY function is a valid case.
 The function assigns 0 to Monday, 1 to Tuesday, 2 to Wednesday, … and 6 to Sunday.
-So all the seven days of a week are having a digit attached to it which will be returned as the output.
-The function returns a valid index for a valid date, but returns ‘NULL’ value for an invalid date, 0 value, and blank parameters.
+So all seven days a week have a digit attached to it which will be returned as the output.
+The function returns a valid index for a valid date but a ‘NULL’ value for an invalid date, a 0 value, and blank parameters.

 Let’s see the syntax and examples of this function.